Visma-Snowplow-Product-Insights/hiring-assignments/snowplow-micro-docker.md

 curl -d "&e=pv&page=curl-test&url=http%3A%2F%2Fjust-testing.com&aid=snowplow-test" -X POST http://192.168.54.129:9090/com.snowplowanalytics.iglu/v1
 '''

+Bonus goal:
+- Instead of docker-decompose, run the service with a Kubernetes manifest instead.

 ## Delivery
 - As a forked repository in your Github profile.
 - As a demo